KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 3. Issues are not enabled in the GitHub repository.
 So users cannot report bugs.
 Please enable issues in your repo.
 4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-5. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.
-6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-7. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
+6. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
-8. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+7. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-9. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+8. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-10. Recommendation: No ESLint configuration was found.
+9. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-TheSpaceDevs by AlexMNet](https://github.com/AlexMNet/MMM-TheSpaceDevs)